dtelega/Boot2Root/README.md

 we suppose that someone put password to login field and then, after couple seconds successfully loged in So, we try this cred to login the forum ```lmezard/!q\]Ej?*5K5cy*AJ``` Boom!
 We're here!
+We can find email address for webmail.
+It's ```laurie@borntosec.net```.
+Try this email and same password.
+It's works!
+In there we find the letter with "DB Access" title.
+And get credentials ```root/Fg-'kKXBj87E:aJ$``` from letter.
+Use it to login phpmyadmin and it's works!.